TheFloatingString/AGORA/README.md

 # AGORA - Automated Generation and Omission Recurrent Architecture

-Given a speech input (audio recording), this model replaces hate speech and profanity with generated textual content.
+Given a speech input (audio recording), this model replaces harmful speech with generated textual content.
 (Speech to text model.)

 ### Installation and Setup